 How Lighthouse determines your First CPU Idle score

-For example, sites performing in the top 95 percentile render First CPU Idle in about 3 seconds.
+Your First CPU Idle score is a comparison of your page's First CPU Idle time and First CPU Idle times for real websites, based on data from the HTTP Archive.
+For example, sites performing in the ninety-fifth percentile render First CPU Idle in about 3 seconds.
 If your website's First CPU Idle is 3 seconds, your First CPU Idle score is 95.
-This table helps explain how to interpret your First CPU Idle score:

-|First CPU Idle metric (in seconds)||Color-coding||First CPU Idle score (HTTParchive %-tile)|
+|First CPU Idle metric

-How to improve your performance score
+How to improve your overall Performance score